Ojami/bfilereader/README.md

 ```

 ### Example 3: Numeric filtering
 In addition to pattern matching for strings, data of numeric type can be filtered as well.
-For instance, we would like to only see how many variants pass genome-wide significance threshold (`5e-8`).
+For instance, if we would like to only see how many variants pass genome-wide significance threshold (`5e-8`), we can set ``filter`` and `filterCol` options:
 ```
-out = bfilereader('phenocode-275.1.tsv.gz', 'header', true, 'extractCol', 1:10, 'filter', 5e-8, 'filterCol', "pval", 'operator', '<='); % any pval <= 5e-8
+out = bfilereader('phenocode-275.1.tsv.gz', 'header', true, 'extractCol', 1:10,...
+     'filter', 5e-8, 'filterCol', "pval", 'operator', '<='); % any pval <= 5e-8
 Elapse time: 26.312 sec

 size(out)